 VAMPOCALYPSE introduces the characters that make up both the pre-war and post-apocalyptic world.
 The tale is told like a serial adventure, bringing the reader into the lives of both the vampires in power, as well as the humans who fight to live each day in a world in which they don’t belong.

 VAMPOCALYPSE.
 The latest novel from author E.S.Brown.
 AVAILABLE NOW from Line by Lion Publications!
-Click on the STORE link above for details!
+Click on the STORE link to buy your copy today!

 Enjoy this excerpt!